adspect/adspect/streams.md

 ## User Agent Lists

-This setting allows you to specify lists of custom [Perl-compatible regular expressions (PCRE)](https://www.pcre.org/original/doc/html/pcrepattern.html) for filtering visitors by their [user agent string](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent).
+This section allows you to specify lists of custom [Perl-compatible regular expressions (PCRE)](https://www.pcre.org/original/doc/html/pcrepattern.html) for filtering visitors by their [user agent string](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent).
 Regular expression matching is case-sensitive.
 By default, the search is done in any part of the user agent string;
 you may use [anchors](https://www.pcre.org/original/doc/html/pcrepattern.html#SEC6) to bind matching to the start